 Students without scholarships or fellowships must secure funding from their potential supervisor.

-Students may apply (at the Department office) to assist a professor in a course.
+Students may apply (online) to assist a professor in a course.
 If accepted, students receive a supplement in exchange for work during a semester.
 This work must be done in addition to (and not in lieu of) the student’s existing research work load.